RosettaCommons/demos/public/design_with_ncaa/README.md

 Design with non-canonical amino acids (NCAA)
 ============================================

-In the first part of this tutorial we show how to incorporate a novel non-canonical amino acid side-chain into rosetta for design.
+In the first part of this tutorial we show how to incorporate novel non-canonical amino acid side-chains into rosetta for design.
 In the second part of this tutorial we show how to make a point mutation in a PDB file (1l2y) including two non-canonical amino acids (NVL and HLU).